perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 ## One-liners or scripts?

-For assembly level testing of a DSP chip, I had to replicate the same scenario for multiple address ranges.
+For assembly-level testing of a digital signal processing (DSP) chip, I had to replicate the same scenario for multiple address ranges.
 My working knowledge of Linux command line was limited at that time and I didn't know how to use sed or Awk.
 I used Vim and Perl for all sorts of text processing needs.

-I didn't know about Perl's options for one-liners, so I used to modify a script whenever I had to do search and replace for multiple files.
+I didn't know about Perl's options for one-liners, so I used to modify a script whenever I had to do search-and-replace for multiple files.
 Once, I even opened the files as Vim buffers and used `bufdo` to apply a command to all buffers to see if that would make my workflow simpler.
 If I had known about Perl one-liners, I could have easily combined find and Bash globs to make my life easier.

-I can pass an argument to `-i` to create a backup of the original file For example, `-i.bkp` will create *ip.txt.bkp* as the backup:
+I can pass an argument to `-i` to create a backup of the original file.
+For example, `-i.bkp` will create *ip.txt.bkp* as the backup:

 ```bash
 $ perl -i -pe 's/0xABCD;/0x1234;/; s/0xDEAD;/0xBEEF;/;' *.tests